 So how can you prevent getting stung?

 The safest answer is to keep decent backups.
 These backups should be on a drive or remote cloud system that is not regularly connected but yet is up to date.
-Just storing files in Dropbox or Google Drive won’t work as they’re hooked in to your PC and hence will get encrypted as well.
+Just storing files in Dropbox or Google Drive won’t work as they’re hooked into your PC and hence will get encrypted as well.
 It’s hard to point to a specific safe system as different types of files can be backed up in different ways.

-For example if you want to keep your images backed up Flickr offers a terabyte for free private storage and will not be affected by this.
+For example, if you want to keep your images backed up Flickr offers a terabyte of free private storage and will not be affected by this.
 Audio files could be backed up to Google Music’s free fifty thousand mp3 storage and the best standby for those super crucial files – copy them to a USB thumb drive and keep it unplugged.
 If this sounds like a lot of work there is one automatic fix – get a cloud backup with versioning.
 If you get this then even if it does manage to spread to and encrypt files stored there then the older versions will be safe.